Nissl/course_3_notes/git_tutorial.md

 Why show the command line?
 When you transition to a GUI, very easy because you know what's below the GUI.
 What is a push doing, or a clone?
 We know the answer to that now.

 (Look at Windows)
+Gitpad
+Eclipse - eclipse.org/egit

+Grails - 5x contributions once switched to Git.
+A few more neat features:
+Can do image diff - before and after of graphics, even with difference engine to highlight differences - no tools needed on desktop
+Enterprises can open their own versions of Github internally.